the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `UUPS (Universal Upgradeable Proxy Standard)` - an upgradeable contract design pattern that separates a contract's logic from its data storage, allowing the logic to be replaced without affecting the stored data, thereby facilitating efficient and flexible smart contract upgrades; is more gas-efficient and flexible than the Transparent Upgradeable Proxy, but requires more care to ensure safety.

+`verbatim` - introduced in Solidity 0.8.4, it allows injecting precompiled bytecode into the contract, useful for specific cryptographic operations.

 `whitelisting` - allows only pre-approved entities to interact with a particular service, contract, or system within the blockchain environment; only authorized participants can access specific functionalities

 `witness` - [cryptography](https://crypto.stackexchange.com/questions/43462/what-is-a-witness-in-zero-knowledge-proof) solution to puzzle; unspent transaction output, any solution to unlock UTXO; see also [Segregated Witness](https://www.investopedia.com/terms/s/segwit-segregated-witness.asp)